 Second Trimester: Urine Culture for Asymptomatic Bacteriuria

 Asymptomatic bacteriuria in pregnancy is diagnosed when significant amounts of bacteria are found by urine culture but the woman is not experiencing any symptoms associated with a urinary tract infection, such as pain or urgency to urinate.
-This condition occurs in approximately 2%-14% of pregnant women in the U.S. and can lead to more serious kidney infection as well as increases the risk of preterm delivery and low birth weight.
+This condition occurs in approximately 2%-10% of pregnant women in the U.S. and can lead to more serious kidney infection as well as increases the risk of pre-term delivery and low birth weight.
 Treatment with appropriate antibiotics is advised.